saumitrasapre/dtxplus-chatbot/README.md

     ```

 - Navigate to the server link in the command output on your web browser after the command runs successfully.
+- View the about page on the app to get a comprehensive overview of the features of the app.
 - Press `ctrl+c` to terminate the server after you are done.